2026wacv692/wacv2026-submission692/README.md

 ## Inference

-We provide an example below for evaluating our object detector on MSL settings.
+We provide an example below for evaluating our object detector on MSDA and MSDG settings.

 <details>